All articles

 A graduated, reversible response.
 Observe, alert, require approval, and block or contain, chosen by policy, fail-closed by default and reversible by design.
 Low-risk work moves at full speed while human attention concentrates where the risk genuinely sits.

 Evidence that verifies independently.
-Every decision is recorded in a tamper-evident, append-only trail that an auditor can verify offline, without trusting the vendor.
-The integrity of the record is checked mathematically rather than asserted.
+Every decision is recorded in a tamper-evident trail that an auditor can verify offline, without trusting the vendor.
+The integrity of the record can be checked rather than taken on trust.

 Regulatory obligation